9 Must-Try Bourbon Tasting Experiences in Kentucky

 Get There: 283 Crab Orchard Rd. in Frankfort; 502.552.1001

-Preservation Distillery + Farm is Nelson County’s first official craft bourbon operation and only pot still distillery.
+Preservation Distillery + Farm is Nelson County’s first official craft bourbon operation and only pot-still distillery.
 Tours and tastings cover product history, production methods, and fascinating tips.
-The most gob-smacking option is the Overproof Tour & Tasting Experience ($45/person) which includes a full distillery tour and tasting flight of five products, all from the vintage barrel collection and all cask strength over 100 proof.
+The most gob-smacking option is the Premium Cask Overproof Whiskey Experience ($55/person) which includes a full distillery tour and tasting flight of five products, all from the vintage barrel collection and all cask strength over 100 proof.
 Featured vintage bourbons like Very Olde St. Nick and Rare Perfection are available in the gift shop and the tour’s tasting list changes as products sell out.
 The gift shop typically also stocks at least one bourbon so rare it’s not available for tasting.

 Get There: 426 Sutherland Rd. in Bardstown; 502.348.7779

 Lux Row Distillers, one of Bardstown’s newest distilleries, is capable of producing 3 million gallons of spirit each year.
-Multiple tours showcase its six barrel warehouse and 43-foot custom copper still, but the Premium Tasting really impresses palates.
-Offered Tuesdays through Saturdays, the 30-minute $25 guided tasting features a rotating lineup of four quarter-ounce pours of top shelf brands, exclusive single barrels, and the limited release 12-year double barrel bourbon that ranks as Lux Row’s most premium product.
+Multiple tours showcase its six barrel warehouse and 43-foot custom copper still, but the Guided Tasting Experience really impresses palates with premium brands.
+Offered Monday through Saturday, the 45-minute guided tasting features a rotating lineup of four quarter-ounce pours of top-shelf brands, exclusive single barrels, and the limited-release 12-year double barrel bourbon that ranks as Lux Row’s most premium product.
 Chocolate pairings sweeten the experience.

 Get There: 1 Lux Row in Bardstown; 502.337.7420